Mongolia

 Economic Impact

-Share of zero-duty imports from Mongolia.
+Share of zero-duty imports from Mongolia in 2024.
 Most imports are duty-free under normal EU tariffs.

 Preference utilisation and export diversification